psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 8th S. IX

-Siy-zaTer (8 S. viii, 288, 332; ix.
-109, 169, 236).—Mr. Owen has put three questions to me, which I answer specifically.
-(1) The term ‘‘sin- drinking” was not employed by my informant, nor does it occur in the text of my book.
+Sin-Eater (8th S. viii, 288, 332; ix.
+109, 169, 236).— Mr. Owen has put three questions to me, which I answer specifically.
+(1) The term "sin-drinking" was not employed by my informant, nor does it occur in the text of my book.
 I used it in the index as the most convenient word for reference.
-(2) I do not know whether my in- formant was a Churchwoman or a Dissenter.
-(3) The name of my informant was Miss Alice Halifax, the daughter of a farmer, formerly living near Dronfield, in Derbyshire, afterwards at
-Ompton, in Nottinghamsbire, and now, I believe, near Newark.
-Miss Halifax collected folk-lore | for me, and I wrote it down from her dictation. | I am not aware that any ritual is now practised.
-8. O. Appy.
+(2) I do not know whether my informant was a Churchwoman or a Dissenter.
+(3) The name of my informant was Miss Alice Halifax, the daughter of a farmer, formerly living near Dronfield, in Derbyshire, afterwards at Ompton, in Nottinghamsbire, and now, I believe, near Newark.
+Miss Halifax collected folk-lore for me, and I wrote it down from her dictation.
+I am not aware that any ritual is now practised.
+S. O. Addy.
-3, Westbourne Road, Sheffield,
+3, Westbourne Road, Sheffield.